-A 2015 study found that just a small amount of sunscreen containing the ingredient oxybenzone is enough to break down coral, causing it to lose its nutrients, turn ghostly white or bleach and often die.
-The study was conducted in Hawaii and the U.S. Virgin Islands, reports the Washington Post, after a chance encounter with a vendor waiting for another group of tourists and the "long oil slick" of sunblock they would leave in their wake.
+Researchers found that just a small amount of sunscreen containing the ingredient oxybenzone is enough to break down coral, causing it to lose its nutrients, turn ghostly white or bleach and often die.
+The study, published in Archives of Environmental Contamination and Toxicology, was conducted in Hawaii and the U.S. Virgin Islands, prompted by the researchers' chance encounter with a vendor who described the "long oil slick" of sunblock the hoards of tourists leave in their wake, reports the Washington Post.

-According to the National Park Service, 4,000 to 6,000 tons of sunscreen enters reef areas annually.
-But tourists at the beach aren't the only ones spreading harmful sunscreen chemicals to the coral reefs.
-Kids on playgrounds and athletes out for runs all come home and wash away the chemicals at home, and those chemicals can also end up being swept out to sea.
+According to the National Park Service, 4,000 to 6,000 tons of sunscreen enter reef areas annually.
+But beachgoers aren't the only ones spreading these harmful chemicals.
+Kids on playgrounds and runners all come home and wash off the same chemicals, and those chemicals can also end up being swept out to sea.

 In some locations, including the Florida Keys, the coral couldn't reproduce because it didn't have sperm or eggs.
 The researchers dubbed them "zombie corals," saying they were essentially walking dead and would eventually die out.

 "It's pretty discouraging," said researcher John Fauth of the University of Central Florida, in a statement.
 "This is not good news."